H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Lambda and API Gateway/Privilege Escalation.md

 ## Inside the function's code, we will add the administrator permission to the role and to the user

-### Example code: See the function code section in this repo
+### Example code: See the function code section in this repo (Admin.py)

+ - aws lambda invoke --function-name NAME response.json --region REGION (Invoke a lambda function)

+ - aws iam list-attached-user-policies --user-name USER_NAME (Listing managed policies to see if the change worked)